dejunio-spec/background-generator/README.md

 # background-generator
-Background generator page created with HTML, CSS and JS applying concepts learned on a FreeCodeCamp's course.
+Background generator page created with HTML, CSS and JS applying concepts learned on an Andrei Neagoie Web Developer's course.